The Bankrate promise

 It’s typically an easy call if you’re in an accident that totals your car: you contact your auto insurance company.
 But what do you do if something happens that causes a scratch or minor dents?
 Is it worth making an insurance claim?
-Does car insurance cover minor damage?
+Does car insurance cover scratches and dents?
 Often, the answer is “yes, but…”.
 Your insurance may cover minor damage, but it might not be cost-effective to file a claim if the damage can be fixed for a reasonable cost without it.
+Bankrate’s editorial team of insurance experts explore whether car insurance covers scratches and dents and when you might want to file a claim.

 Is minor damage covered by car insurance?

-Does car insurance cover scratches and dents?
-First, what constitutes minor damage?
+Can I claim car insurance for car scratches and dents? ?
+If so, is it worth using your car insurance for a dent?
 Scratches and dents may mar the paint job on your car or lead to imperfections, but they do not impede its operation.
 So it would likely be considered minor damage if someone keyed your car or road debris flew up and left a mark or dent on the finish, for example.
 If the damage is significant enough that you can’t drive your car, you should have it taken to a repair shop immediately.

 When does car insurance cover scratches and dents?